UK Furniture Market Size and Share

 UK Furniture Market Analysis by Mordor Intelligence

-The UK furniture market stands at USD 28.23 billion in 2025 and is projected to reach USD 33.07 billion by 2030, expanding at a 5.6% CAGR.
+The UK furniture market size stands at USD 28.23 billion in 2025 and is projected to reach USD 33.07 billion by 2030, expanding at a 5.6% CAGR.
 Rising disposable incomes, a rapid pivot toward e-commerce, and ongoing residential refurbishment programs are sustaining demand even as input costs climb.
 The premium segment is outperforming the broader market because consumers view well-built, sustainable products as long-term investments.
 Healthcare and B2B contract refurbishments are gaining momentum, supported by public-sector spending on hospitals and care homes.
 Wood remains the dominant material, yet recycled plastics and polymers are moving quickly up the adoption curve as manufacturers respond to circular-economy directives.
 Competitive intensity is increasing, with vertically integrated giants and agile niche specialists battling for share in growth pockets such as modular and ergonomic designs.

 Key Report Takeaways